 - Similarly, Metis is a bootcamp with introductory data analytics courses.
 They also feature a project-based curriculum with both on-campus and remote options.
 Learn more about Metis in our review.

-- Or, you can consider K2 Data Science, which is a part-time, online program.
+- Or, you can consider K2 Data Science or 365 Data Science, which are part-time, online programs.
 If you prefer in-person classes, check out Magnimind, which has full-time and part-time data science courses.

 - Aspiring digital marketers and designers can check out GrowthX Academy, a tech bootcamp with courses in growth marketing, UX design, and sales and business development.

-- Similarly, Pluralsight, Bootcamp Digital, Digital Creative Institute, Somerville Academy, NJIT Digital Skills Bootcamp, DeltaV Code School, and InternStreet offer tracks in digital marketing.
+- Similarly, Pluralsight, SDSU Bootcamp, Bootcamp Digital, Digital Creative Institute, Somerville Academy, NJIT Digital Skills Bootcamp, DeltaV Code School, and InternStreet offer tracks in digital marketing.

 - The full-time tech bootcamp Kenzie Academy has in-person and online courses in 2 tracks: software engineering & UX design with front-end engineering.
 Learn more about Kenzie Academy in our review.